 Weighing the risks of individual bonds vs. bond funds and bond ETFs

 The liquidity risk just described above can be more exaggerated with an individual bond.
-In certain cases there may not be an active two-way market for a specific bond and the price discovery process could take several hours.
-With a bond fund on the other hand the investor has access to buy or sell at the end of the day, and with a bond ETF, throughout the market trading day.
+In certain cases there may not be an active 2-way market for a specific bond and the price discovery process could take several hours.
+With a bond fund, on the other hand, the investor has access to buy or sell at the end of the day, and with a bond ETF, throughout the market trading day.

 Return of principal